Points to consider when planning a business CCTV camera system

 Cameras which capture high-resolution images should be considered for the clear identification.

-How long should the footage be kept?
+How long should the camera footage be kept?

 Video surveillance has come a long way since days of staff rotating stacks of VCR tapes.
 To think, once upon a time this was considered the best form of keeping an eye on the comings and goings of a business.